-North Metropolitan Pit in River Lee Country Park, historically the largest colony of orchids has been monitored over a number of years.
-Bowyers orchid area is also monitored annually.
-The methodology for both these areas is the same with annual counts of a randomly selected 20% coverage with a full count every five years.
+North Metropolitan Pit in River Lee Country Park, historically the largest colony of orchids in the park, has been monitored over a number of years.
+Bowyers Orchid Area is also monitored annually with annual counts of a randomly selected 20% coverage with a full count every five years.